VCityTeam/UD-SV/Doc/Devel/Needs/Need034.md

 viewpoints, visualization

 ### Description
-Based on the observation of different points of view or sources to explain on particular event,the need rose to provide a way to visualize multiple versions of the city.
+Based on the observation of different points of view or sources to explain one particular event,the need rose to provide a way to visualize multiple versions of the city.

 ### Notes:
 [Related need 026](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Need026.md)